abegong/sample_peyote/README.md

 ## Todo

 ### Tell the story
-* Add samples subdirectory in output.
-* Change default output path to "./"
-* Add `--path` option to the CLI
 * Render to HTML and store the file.
     * Update the "output" manifest section to include HTML
-* Add a warning in the CLI that Sample Peyote costs money.
 * Record and add animated video to the README, right after "Basic usage"
 * Generate a bunch of files and put them on S3